tdantas/usecasing/README.md

 	  end

 	  def perform
-	    # execute the responsability that you want
+	    # execute the responsibility that you want
 	  end

 	  def rollback